Vultraz/Shadows_of_Deception/readme.md

 --------------------------------------------------------------------------------
 Shadows of Deception requires another Battle for Wesnoth add-on, 8680’s Lua Pack (internally referred to as “lp8”).
-It may be found [on GitHub] [5] and on the Battle for wesnoth official add-on server.
+It may be found [on GitHub] [5] and on the Battle for Wesnoth official add-on server.

 A copy of lp8 is included with the released versions of SoD that are made available on Battle for Wesnoth’s official add-ons servers.

-Players who install soD via Git must install lp8 manually.
+Players who install SoD via Git must install lp8 manually.
 If you install SoD via Git, you should either:

 * Install lp8 externally to SoD: